DharshiBalasubramaniyam/Fullstack-E-commerce-web-application/README.md

 - [**EKS Node Group (managed worker nodes)**](./terraform/eks-node-groups.tf) spread across the two AZs for high availability.
 Worker nodes are deployed in private subnets, ensuring they are not exposed directly to the internet.
 - [**Application Load Balancer controller**](./terraform/eks-alb-controller.tf) is installed within the EKS cluster, to let traffic route using ingress.
 - [**Metrics-server**](./terraform/eks-metrics-server.tf) is installed within the EKS cluster, to let `Horizontal Pod AutoScaler` get the current CPU/memory usage for each Pod.
 - [**Cluster AutoScaler**](./terraform/eks-cluster-autoscaler.tf) is installed within the EKS Cluster, automatically adjusting the number of worker nodes in the EKS cluster based on pending pods.

+> Horizontal Pod AutoScaler (HPA) is a Kubernetes resource that automatically scales the number of pods in a Deployment, ReplicaSet, or StatefulSet.
+It continuously watches pod resource metrics (like CPU %, memory %, or custom metrics) from metrics-server.
+If usage goes above or below a defined threshold, it increases or decreases pods.

+> Cluster Autoscaler (CA) is a Kubernetes component that automatically adjusts the number of worker nodes in the cluster.
+If HPA scales up pods but no nodes have enough resources to run them, CA adds new nodes.
+If nodes are scaled down, it removes nodes to save cost.

 ### Terraform (Infrastructure as Code)